nothingdao/earth/API.md

 ### Sell Item

-Sells an item for coins with dynamic pricing.
+Sells an item for earth with dynamic pricing.

 ```http
 POST /sell-item